-We are creating a database with a name owncloud you can use some other name if you want.
+We are building a database with the name owncloud you can use another name if you want.

 CREATE DATABASE owncloud;

-Now create a user with password and at the same time assigning all right of the above-created database to that.
-Here we are creating a user with a name h2smedia along with a password for the same.
-You can use your own username and password:
+Now create a user with a password and, at the same time, assign all rights of the above-created database to that.
+Here we are creating a user with the name h2smedia and a password for the same.
+You can use your username and password: